Characteristic features, ecology and natural history:

 Moss vegetations

 On lava's one can find large fields of mosses and or lichens with few other higher plant species.
-In the north of the country often lichens dominate where in the south mosses dominate.
-This is (probably) due to the fact that in the south snowfall is more erratic and summers in the north are generally drier.
-Two species of the moss genus Racomitrium Racomitrium dominate, these are Racomitrium lanuginosum (Hoary Rock-moss/Hraungambri) and Racomitrium canescens (Hoary Fringe-moss/Hærugambri).
+In the north of the country often lichens dominate where in the south mosses dominate. lichens often dominate, whereas in the south mosses dominate.
+This is (probably) due to the fact that snowfall in the south is more erratic and summers in the north are generally drier.
+Two species of the moss genus Racomitrium species ( - Gamburmosar) Racomitrium species ( - Gamburmosar) dominate, these are Racomitrium lanuginosum (Hoary Rock-moss/Hraungambri) and Racomitrium canescens (Hoary Fringe-moss/Hærugambri).
 Gradually other species settle although this can take a long time.
-One of the first species that grows in the moss fields is the Three-leaved Rush (Juncus trifidus - Móasef) Three-leaved Rush (Juncus trifidus - Móasef) .
-In hollows of lava fields one can often find ferns and in lower parts birches birches can emerge in the landscape.
+One of the first species to grow in moss fields is the Three-leaved Rush (Juncus trifidus - Móasef) Three-leaved Rush (Juncus trifidus - Móasef) .
+In hollows of lava fields, ferns can often be found, and in lower areas birch bushes birch bushes can appear in the landscape.

 Forests -- Heather -- Moss lava's -- Open grounds -- Wetlands -- Mountains & Highlands -- Thermal soils -- Other Ecosystems -- Top -- Other Plant Background Pages